mozaik-association/mozaik/docs/Contacts Module.md

     This feature allows you :

-    - To manage all the information about your contacts
+    - To manage all the information about your contacts.
-    - To get to know your members and supporters better
+    - To get to know your members and supporters better.
-    - To use personal information of your members for membership purposes (membership fee)
+    - To use personal information of your members for membership purposes (membership fee).

 <figure markdown>
   ![screenshot 27](img/screen27.png)